Thomas Cholmondeley (farmer): Early life

 Cholmondeley was a great-grandson of Hugh Cholmondeley, 3rd Baron Delamere (1870–1931), a pioneering settler in Kenya who was the effective "founder" of the White community in that country.
 Cholmondeley was the only son and heir of the 5th Baron Delamere (b.
 1934) and his wife Anne, née Renison.
 His family is one of the large-scale landowners in Kenya.
-He is also a descendant of Sir Robert Walpole, the first Prime Minister of Great Britain.
+He was also descended from the family of Sir Robert Walpole, the first Prime Minister of Great Britain.

 After prep school at Pembroke House, in the town of Gilgil, Kenya, and Ashdown House School, in the village of Forest Row in East Sussex, England, he was educated at Eton College, from where he was expelled for bad behaviour.
 After school he worked on various farms for his "pupil year", including time working on Kenneth Matiba's farm, Wangu Embori.
 He attended the Royal Agricultural College, Cirencester, from 1987 to 1990, and then worked for the Agricultural Mortgage Corporation in Andover, Hampshire.